cleyon/m2/README.md

 In memory of Jon Bentley's mini macro processor "m1".
-Alas, I have embiggened it beyond all hope of reason, and I pine for the AWK pearl that was m1.
-It can still be found in the core of m2, though; and references to even earlier versions if you look closely enough.
+Alas, I have embiggened it beyond all hope of reason, and I pine for the AWK pearl that it was.  m2 retains the "fast substitution function" which is at the core of m1; and fragments of even earlier versions can be found if you look closely.

+# m2

-# m2/etc/
+## m2/etc/

 Bentley's initial development of m1, from m1.ps.

-- m0a/ : simple substitutions of @string@
+- m0a/ :: simple substitutions of @string@
-- m0b/ : simple @include support
+- m0b/ :: simple @include support
-- m0c/ : nested macros: call dosubs() until
+- m0c/ :: nested macros: dosubs() expands string
+          until no more expansions are made
-- m0d/ : support conditions @if...@fi  (buggy)
+- m0d/ :: support conditions @if...@fi  (buggy)

-# m2/etc/m1/
+## m2/etc/m1/

-The final version from Bentley's m1.ps paper.
+The final version from Appendix 2 of Bentley's paper.

 - This version supports nested @if statements.
 - @unless is the opposite of @if: it includes text (up to @fi)